Plant propagation

 Plant propagation is the process by which new plants grow from various sources, including seeds, cuttings, and other plant parts.
 Plant propagation can refer to both man-made and natural processes.

 Propagation typically occurs as a step in the overall cycle of plant growth.
 For seeds, it happens after ripening and dispersal; for vegetative parts, it happens after detachment or pruning; for asexually-reproducing plants, such as strawberry, it happens as the new plant develops from existing parts.

 Countless plants are propagated each day in horticulture and agriculture.

 Plant propagation is vital to agriculture and horticulture, not just for human food production but also for forest and fibre crops, as well as traditional and herbal medicine.
 It is also important for plant breeding.

+Etymology

+The term "propagation" comes from the Old French propagacion "offshoot, offspring" (13c.) and directly from Latin propagationem (nominative propagatio) "a propagation, extension, enlargement,". this now means "the act of producing a new plant from a parent plant."